jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 ##### `-o or --serverinfo`

-When registering a server on a Directory, this lets you display a server name and location details so that users can then search or sort by these values when connecting to Directories with their client.
+When registering your Server with a Directory, this lets you supply a server name and location details so that users can then search for these values from their Client.

 This option takes the format: